 Axe head weight

-An axe that is too heavy will be uncomfortable to use while an axe that’s too light requires more swing effort.
-Both of these factors create a harmful environment to the user and the people around the work field.
+An axe that is too heavy will be uncomfortable to use, while an axe that’s too light requires more swing effort.
+Both of these factors create a harmful environment for the user and the people around the work field.

 - Light camping hatchet (tomahawk): 1.5 lbs (300 to 700g)